Malcolm III of Scotland

 Malcolm's kingdom did not extend over the full territory of modern Scotland: many of the islands and the land north of the River Oykel were Scandinavian, and south of the Firth of Forth there were numerous independent or semi-independent realms, including the kingdom of Strathclyde and Bamburgh, and it is not certain what if any power the Scots exerted there on Malcolm's accession.
-Over the course of his reign Malcolm III led at least five invasions into English territory.
+Throughout his reign, Malcolm III led at least five invasions into English territory.
 One of Malcolm's primary achievements was to secure the position of the lineage that ruled Scotland until the late thirteenth century, although his role as founder of a dynasty has more to do with the propaganda of his descendants than with history.
-Malcolm's second wife, Margaret, was canonised as a saint in the thirteenth century.
+He appears as a major character in William Shakespeare's Macbeth, while his second wife, Margaret, was canonised as a saint in the thirteenth century.

 Background

 Malcolm's father Duncan I became king in late 1034, on the death of Malcolm II, Duncan's maternal grandfather and Malcolm's great-grandfather.
-One Scottish king-list gives Malcolm's mother the name Suthen (Suthain), a Gaelic name; John of Fordun states that Malcolm's mother was a 'blood relative' (consanguinea) of the Danish earl Siward, though this may be a late attempt to deepen the Scottish royal family's links to the earldom of Northampton (of which Siward was regarded as founder).
-Later tradition, attested by the fifteenth century, makes Malcolm's mother the daughter of the miller of Forteviot, and presents Malcolm as a bastard.
+One Scottish king-list gives Malcolm's mother the name Suthen (Suthain), a Gaelic name; John of Fordun states that Malcolm's mother was a "blood relative" (consanguinea) of the Danish earl Siward, though this may be a late attempt to deepen the Scottish royal family's links to the earldom of Northampton (of which Siward was regarded as founder).
+Later tradition, attested by the fifteenth century, makes Malcolm's mother the daughter of the miller of Forteviot and presents Malcolm as a bastard.

-Duncan's reign was not successful and he was killed in battle with the men of Moray, led by Macbeth, on 15 August 1040.
-Duncan was young at the time of his death, and Malcolm and his brother Donald were probably children.
+Duncan's reign ended violently; he was killed in battle in Moray on 15 August 1040, by a force under the command of Macbeth.
+Duncan may have been young at the time of his death, and Malcolm and his brother Donald were probably children.
 Malcolm's paternal grandfather was killed in battle in 1045, possibly as part of some continuing conflict with Macbeth.

-According to later tradition, Duncan's two young sons were sent away for greater safety—exactly where is the subject of debate.
+According to later tradition, Duncan's two young sons were sent away for greater safety — exactly where is the subject of debate.
 According to one version, Malcolm's brother Donald was sent to the Isles; and Malcolm was sent to England; based on Fordun's account, it came to be assumed that Malcolm passed most of Macbeth's seventeen-year reign in the Kingdom of England at the court of Edward the Confessor.
 It is also possible that Malcolm went into exile at the court of Thorfinn Sigurdsson, Earl of Orkney, an enemy of Macbeth's family.
-Ireland and Strathclyde may be other candidates, but neither the place of exile, nor in fact exile itself, are certainties.
+Ireland and Strathclyde may be other candidates, but neither the place of exile nor, in fact, exile itself, are certainties.